A toss between recurring card payments vs direct debit: What’s your bet?

 1. Customer Disengagement

 Automatic payments can enable users to forget they're subscribed, resulting in unpleasantness when they see costs for services they no longer utilise.
-Negative customer experiences and refund demands can tarnish customer-merchant relationships.
+Customers may demand refunds in this scenario that can tarnish customer-merchant relationships.

 2. Transaction Failures

-If a customer's card expires, payments can fail, affecting cash flow and necessitating unpleasant follow-ups.
+If a customer's card expires, pre-scheduled payments can fail.
+This can adversely affect cash flow management and lead to unpleasant follow-ups.

 3. Involuntary customer churn